ryanlane/genrep/future_as_our_trust.md

-# 🌿 The Future as Our Trust — Deep Dive
+# 🌿 The Future as Our Trust

 ## 🧭 1. **The Council of Generations (CoG)**